Oregon Income Tax Calculator

 Are federal taxes deductible on Oregon returns?

-Yes, Oregon allows a deduction for federal income taxes paid, up to a cap.
-For 2024 the cap is $7,050 for single filers and $14,100 for married filing jointly.
-This federal tax deduction is a distinctive feature of Oregon's income tax system and reduces Oregon taxable income for most filers.
+Yes, Oregon allows a subtraction for federal income taxes paid, up to a cap.
+For tax year 2026 the maximum federal tax subtraction is $8,750, and it phases out at higher federal AGI.
+This federal tax subtraction is a distinctive feature of Oregon's income tax system and reduces Oregon taxable income for most filers.

 Official sources